whatnickcodes/envysea-codeigniter-2.0.3-authentication/README.md

 9. Open site and enjoy

 ###	Creating your users
-1. There are two users by default - username: "admindude", password: "admindude" and username: "normaldude", password: "normaldude" - We are going to delete both of them and create your own separate to your site
+There are two users by default - username: "admindude", password: "admindude" and username: "normaldude", password: "normaldude" - We are going to delete both of them and create your own separate to your site
-2. On the website go to members, create two users -- one for normal access and one for normal access
-3. Login with "admindude, "admindude"
+1. Delete all users from database
+2. Open application/config/envysea.php, change "salty_salt" and "admin_level" to a random character string unique to your site
+3. Go to the webpage, and create two new users
-4. Go to the admin panel, go to make someone an admin, make your new admin an admin
+4. Go into your database and change the user_level of the user you want to be an admin to equal your new admin_level
-5. Logout, and login with the newly created admin
-6. Go to the admin panel, and delete the two default users (admindude and normaldude)
-7. You are now 100% done with the installation and have a fully featured membership site unique and secure to you
+5. You are now 100% done with the installation and have a fully featured membership site unique and secure to you

 ##	Documentation